 Let’s imagine a piece of land before you begin any developmental activities on it.
 Left as is, the land would have had natural depressions and pockets in the soil that would have held rainwater until it drained into the soil.
 Trees and plants in the area would have also contributed to absorbing a fair amount of water through the soil.

 As the construction of your home progresses, that natural absorption reduces even further.
 This is caused by multiple things.
-For example, the house, garage, and driveway are built to disallow water from standing in one place.
+For example, the house, garage, and driveway are built to prevent water from standing in one place.

-Trucks and other heavy vehicles driving in and out of the construction site compact the soil and makes it more difficult for water to naturally percolate into it.
+Trucks and other heavy vehicles driving in and out of the construction site compact the soil and make it more difficult for water to naturally percolate into it.
 Even planting your lawn reduces the amount of surface water the soil can absorb.

 If this pooling isn’t dealt with, it could damage your basement and foundation.
 And once you have water damage in your home, you can be sure that your home insurance premiums will increase drastically.
 In some cases, service providers may even refuse to renew the policy.

 Rainwater could even flow into your neighbor’s property and cause water damage there.
-Legally, you are responsible for any damage caused to other properties by stormwater runoff due to land development in your property.
+Legally, you are responsible for any damage caused to other properties by stormwater runoff due to land development on your property.

 Getting a drainage plan